Q: What is AWS Backup?

 The cooling-off period allows you to test the feature for a number of days you define.
 You can update and remove the AWS Backup Vault Lock configuration as long as the cooling-off period has not expired.
 Once the cooling-off period expires, AWS Backup will not allow any change to the configuration.

-Q: How does AWS Backup for Amazon S3 (Preview) work?
+Q: How does AWS Backup for Amazon S3 work?

-AWS Backup allows you to define a central backup policy to manage backup and restore of your application across AWS services for compute, storage, and databases.
-Once you define your backup policies and assign Amazon S3 resources to the policies, AWS Backup automates the creation of backups of Amazon S3 and stores those backups in an encrypted storage vault that you designate.
-You can create continuous point in time backups or periodic backups of S3 buckets, including object data, object tags, access control lists (ACLs), and user-defined metadata.
-The first backup is a full snapshot while subsequent backups are incremental.
+AWS Backup allows you to define a central backup policy to manage backup and restore for your application across AWS services for compute, storage, and database services.
+Once you define your backup policy and assign S3 resources to that policy, AWS Backup automates the creation of S3 backups and stores those backups in an encrypted storage vault that you designate.
+Create continuous point-in-time backups or periodic backups of S3 buckets, including object data, object tags, access control lists (ACLs), and user-defined metadata.
+The first backup is a full snapshot, while subsequent backups are incremental.
 If there is a data disruption event, you can choose a backup from the backup vault and restore an S3 bucket (or individual S3 objects) to a new or existing S3 bucket.
 The centralized policies in AWS Backup also let you define access controls and automate backup access management across all your accounts within your AWS Organizations.

 Q: How are these capabilities different from what Amazon S3 provides?

-Both AWS Backup and Amazon S3 offer capabilities that help you manage business continuity of applications.
-While AWS Backup allows you to centrally manage backup and restore across multiple AWS services for your application, S3 capabilities allow you to manage data in S3 buckets and objects.
-If you are a backup administrator who is responsible for backups, restores, and compliance of your applications across multiple AWS services, you can use AWS Backup to meet those needs.
-S3 capabilities such as Versioning, Object Lock, and Replication help storage administrators to preserve data, and prevent unintended deletes of S3 data.
+Both AWS Backup and Amazon S3 offer capabilities that help you manage the business continuity of your applications.
+While AWS Backup allows you to centrally manage backup and restore for your applications across multiple AWS services, S3 allows you to manage data in S3 buckets and objects.
+If you’re a backup administrator responsible for the backups, restores, and compliance of your applications across multiple AWS services, you can use AWS Backup to meet those needs.
+S3 capabilities such as Versioning, Object Lock, and Replication help storage administrators preserve data and prevent the unintended deletion of S3 data.
 You can use both sets of capabilities together to manage backup and restore across your organization.

 Q: Can I use an existing backup plan in AWS Backup to start backing up Amazon S3?

-Yes, if you already have a backup plan for your application and you want to use the same backup plan for Amazon S3, you can simply add your S3 resources to that existing backup plan using tags or S3 Bucket ARNs.
-AWS Backup matches the tags in S3 buckets to the ones assigned to your backup plan and centrally backs up the S3 resources along with other AWS services that your application uses.
+Yes, if you already have a backup plan for your application and you want to use the same backup plan for S3, simply add your S3 resources to the existing backup plan using tags or S3 bucket ARNs.
+AWS Backup matches the tags in S3 buckets to the ones assigned to your backup plan and centrally backs up those S3 resources, along with other AWS services that your application uses.

-Q: What backup options are available in AWS Backup for Amazon S3 (Preview)?
+Q: What backup options are available in AWS Backup for Amazon S3?

-You have two backup options available for S3 resources in AWS Backup.
-The first option is continuous backups, which create point in time backups, and allow restoring S3 resources to any point in time within the last 35 days.
-You can use the point in time restore feature to restore your S3 resources to the condition they were at any time within the last 35 days.
-The second option is periodic backups, which create periodic snapshots and allow retaining data for an infinite period of time.
-You can schedule snapshots periodically, with frequencies such as 1 hour, 12 hours, 1 day, 1 week, and 1 month, or create them on demand.
-Continuous backups are useful for undoing accidental deletions, while periodic snapshots help in meeting long-term data retention needs.
+You have two backup options available for S3 resources in AWS Backup: continuous and periodic.
+Continuous backups allow you to restore S3 resources to any point in time within the last 35 days.
+You can use this point-in-time feature to restore your S3 resources to their condition at any time within the last 35 days.
+Periodic backups, on the other hand, allow you to retain data for an infinite period of time.
+You can schedule snapshots using frequencies such as 1 hour, 12 hours, 1 day, 1 week, or 1 month, or create them on demand.
+Continuous backups are useful for undoing accidental deletions, while periodic snapshots can help you meet long-term data retention needs.

 Q: Are there any prerequisites to creating backups of S3 buckets?

 Yes, turning on S3 Versioning is a prerequisite to creating backups of S3 buckets and objects.
-We recommend that you set a lifecycle expiration period for your versions.
-Not setting up a lifecycle expiration period might increase your S3 costs because AWS Backup backs up and stores all unexpired versions of your S3 data.
+Set a lifecycle expiration period for your versionsas well—if you don’t, your S3 costs could increase since AWS Backup backs up and stores all unexpired versions of your S3 data.
 See the technical documentation for more information.